 Once the excitement dwindled, the first thing she asked me was, “How are you?
 How can I pray for you?”
 I was surprised I kept my composure because inside I was weeping and felt angry and confused.

 I replied, “I lost my job today.
 Now, I don’t know what to do.”

 I remember her nodding her head, smiling, and hugging me while she prayed.
 Then we went our separate ways, and I thought that was the end of that story.

 It wasn’t the end of that story though.
 In fact, God was just getting started.

 She called me two weeks later and asked me to pray about serving alongside her and several others as they ministered to teenagers for two weeks.
 The catch was that she needed me to make the drive to YWAM Tyler the following morning.
 I had already officially ended my job, and I had no direction for what to do next, so I felt like I could not turn down the opportunity.

 I traveled to YWAM the next morning and for the next two weeks I ministered to teenagers, while God and those around me ministered to me.
 God used that time of ministry to give me peace about the loss of my job, freedom from wanting to be in control, joy for whatever was next, and hope for the future!
 He led me to join YWAM Tyler once again for a second training school.
 I had direction again!

-It was during that training school, I thanked God for the loss of my job.
+It was during that training school that I thanked God for the loss of my job.
 I thanked God for knowing what was best for me and for having a plan for my life.
-Jeremiah 29:11 rang so loud in my head during my training school.
+Jeremiah 29:11 rang loudly in my head during my training school.